Updated to: 21 August 2019Download as PDF

 - Request to carry out the EIS, mentioning the social relevance of the project, social capital, the respective sector of the activity and the number of jobs provided through the project.

 - Justification of the project, with an emphasis on preservation of the environment and the reasons for choosing the site.

-- The ToR of the EIS / ESIA
+- The ToR for the EIS / ESIA .

 - The receipt of payment of examination fees.

 For EIS, the local service of MINEPDED has 15 days to give its opinion.
-If the municipality does not react within 30 days after receiving the draft ToR, the latter shall be deemed approved.
+If the municipality does not react within 30 days after receiving the draft ToR for the EIS, the latter shall be deemed approved.

-For ESIA, the competent authority has 10 days to send comments on the ToR to MINEPDED.
+For ESIA, the competent authority has 10 days to send comments on the ToR for an ESIA to MINEPDED.
 When they receive the competent authority's comments, MINEPDED has 20 days decide on whether or not to approve the ToR.
 If this period is surpassed, the ToR shall be considered as approved.

 The project proponent is responsible for the EIS.
 Once final, the proponent submits the EIS report to the municipality and pays the fee for review as determined by relevant municipalities.

-For both the simplified as the comprehensive ESIA, first the ToR must be approved.
+For both the simplified and the comprehensive ESIA, first a ToR must be approved.
 The proponent selects a consultant, a consulting firm, a non-governmental organisation or an association approved by the MINEPDED to conduct the study.
-It is required that nationals are prioritised in case of equal qualifications.
-It is the proponent's responsibility that the ESIA is conducted according the requirements agreed in the ToR with regards to the contents, level of analysis, responsibilities and obligations of the proponent.
+It is required that nationals are prioritized in case of equal qualifications.
+The proponent is responsible for ensuring that the ESIA is conducted conform the agreed ToR for the study.

 Any impact study must involve the participation of the public through public consultations.